Intermediate geodesic growth in virtually nilpotent groups

 whenever $G$ is virtually nilpotent.
 Subsequently the error term was refined whenever $G$ is $2$-step nilpotent \cite{Stoll_metric} and more generally $s$-step nilpotent \cite{BreuillardLeDonne, Gianella}.
 We extend these results to virtually $s$-step nilpotent groups:

 \begin{thm}[Corollary \ref{cor:vol}] Let $G$ be a virtually $s$-step nilpotent group, and $S$ a finite symmetric generating set.
 The volume growth satisfies

-where $\delta_s=1$ for $s=1,2$ and $\delta_s=\frac1s$ for $s\ge 3$. \end{thm} (The error term coincides with Gianella's error term for nilpotent groups.)
-Finally, in Remark \ref{rem:BrLD}, we disprove a conjecture of Breuillard and Le Donne stating that, in any torsionfree nilpotent group $G$ with a finite symmetric generating set $S$, we should have
+where $\alpha_s<1$ is defined in Section \ref{sec:control}, $\delta_s=1$ for $s=1,2$ and $\delta_s=\frac1s$ for $s\ge 3$. \end{thm} Finally, in Corollary \ref{rem:BrLD}, we disprove a conjecture by Breuillard and Le Donne stating that, in any torsion-free nilpotent group $H$ with a generating set $X$, we should have